tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

       * **Deploy {{site.productname}} independent of the React application using `tinymceScriptSrc`**

-        To use an independent deployment of {{site.productname}}, add the property `tinymceScriptSrc` to specify the path to the {{site.productname}} script, such as:
+        To use an independent deployment of {{site.productname}}, add the `tinymceScriptSrc` prop to specify the path to the {{site.productname}} script, such as:
         ```jsx
         <Editor tinymceScriptSrc="/path/to/tinymce.min.js" />
         ```

         To use `tinymceScriptSrc` with the `create-react-app` project, put the {{site.productname}} distribution in `./public` folder and reference the path to the `public` folder using the environment variable `process.env.PUBLIC_URL`, such as:
          ```jsx
          <Editor tinymceScriptSrc={process.env.PUBLIC_URL + '/tinymce/tinymce.min.js'}>